owanr/annotation_datasets/README.md

+* The order of datasets within each year is random

 <a name="datasymbols">1</a>:
 If there is no :family_man_woman_girl_boy: emoji, this dataset contains aggregate level annotations.
 If there is, it contains annotator-level data as well.<br/>
 $\times$ = no data released,<br/>